-- 8.1 There are five Standing Committees being: - (a) Committee of the Whole, Budget Committee, and Council Workshop, which are composed of all members of Council and subject to section VI.1 of the Municipal Act, and: - (b) Pipeline to Permit Committee and Audit Committee comprised of citizen members and members of Council and not subject to section VI.1 of the Municipal Act. - 8.2 Committees will observe the rules of Council unless otherwise stated in this By-law.
-Exceptions include, but are not limited to the following: - (a) motions do not require a seconder; - (b) motions may be made verbally and are not required to be made in writing; - (c) recorded votes are not permitted. recorded votes are permitted at Standing Committees at the request of a single member.
+- 8.1 There are five Standing Committees being: - (a) Committee of the Whole, Budget Committee, and Council Workshop, which are composed of all members of Council and subject to section VI.1 of the Municipal Act, and; - (b) Pipeline to Permit Committee and Audit Committee comprised of citizen members and members of Council and not subject to section VI.1 of the Municipal Act. - 8.2 Committees will observe the rules of Council unless otherwise stated in this by-law.
+Exceptions include, but are not limited to the following: - (a) motions do not require a seconder; - (b) motions may be made verbally and are not required to be made in writing; - (c) recorded votes are permitted at standing committees at the request of a single member.